-39 What the World Needs & What You Can Get Paid For
+39 What the World Needs & What You Can Get Paid For: People Analytics Jobs and Careers

 In today’s data-driven world, the need for people analytics is clearer than ever, not just because it’s trendy, but because it works.
 Studies by Deloitte, Human Capital Institute, McKinsey & Company, and others show a clear connection between strong people analytics and organizational success.
 In functions like HR which historically utilized limited data, the demand for analytics skills has never been higher – LinkedIn studies found a 3X increase in HR profiles mentioning analytics keywords and identified “HR Analytics Manager” as the second fastest growing job in the United States over a 5 year period compared to all other job titles in all fields (it even ranked above truck drivers!).
 Organizations are now fully aware that analytics provides a key to unlocking the power of data to understand the workforce, optimize talent management, and ultimately, drive business success.
 People Analytics is not just a nice-to-have any more, it’s essential and as a result new people analytics jobs are popping up every day.
 Even jobs that aren’t specific to people analytics are starting to list people analytics skills as a key job requirement.
 The below sections are intended to show you some of the applications and techniques that are needed today, some of the areas in the work world where people are willing to pay for people analytics and some of the job titles in which you may find people being paid for the people analytics skills needed today.